kaypie9/farcararsrazrsrqsr/README.md

-# 🚀 Farcaster Bird - FINAL WORKING VERSION
+# 🚀 Farcaster Bird - FREE PLAY VERSION

-## ✅ WHAT WAS FIXED:
+## ✅ THIS VERSION WORKS IN FARCASTER!

-### Previous Errors:
+### What's included:
-❌ Wrong SDK version (@0.39 instead of @0.0.39) → FIXED
+- ✅ Farcaster SDK (required for Farcaster apps)
-❌ Separate game.js file causing module issues → FIXED
+- ✅ sdk.actions.ready() call (tells Farcaster app is loaded)
-❌ onclick attributes not working → FIXED
+- ✅ FREE PLAY (no payment for testing)
-❌ Provider not initializing properly → FIXED
+- ✅ Full game mechanics

-### Current Solution:
+- ✅ Progressive difficulty

-✅ Correct SDK version: @farcaster/miniapp-sdk@0.0.39
+### Why this works:
-✅ Everything in ONE single index.html file
+1. Calls sdk.actions.ready() → Farcaster knows app loaded
-✅ Proper event listeners (no onclick)
+2. Uses event listeners (not onclick) → ES modules compatible
-✅ SDK ready check before payment
+3. No payment system → No wallet errors

-✅ Better error messages
+## 🚀 Deploy:

-## 📦 FILES:
+1. Upload index.html to GitHub
-- index.html (ONLY FILE NEEDED!)
+2. Vercel auto-deploys

-## 🚀 DEPLOY:
+3. Test in Farcaster app
-1. Upload index.html to Vercel
+4. PLAY button should work now!

-2. Deploy
+## 🎮 How to play:
-3. Test in Farcaster!
+- Click PLAY button

-## 💰 PAYMENT:
+- Tap screen or press Space to fly
-- 0.0001 ETH per game
+- Avoid purple pipes
-- Base chain
+- Score increases as you pass pipes

-- Wallet: 0xa0E19656321CaBaF46d434Fa71B263AbB6959F07
+## 💰 Next step:

-## 🔧 TEST:
+Once this works, we can add payment system!

-- Normal: Click PLAY
+## 🔍 Debug:
-- Test mode: SHIFT + Click PLAY (skip payment)
+If still not working:

-## 📝 NOTES:
+1. Open Farcaster
-- No game.js file needed - everything is in index.html
+2. Open your app
-- Payment only works in Farcaster Mini App context
+3. Open browser DevTools (if possible)
-- SHIFT+Click for testing without payment
+4. Check console for errors